mui/material-ui/docs/pages/blog/mui-core-v5.md

 ### The `sx` prop

 While the `styled` API is great to style complex components or to create highly reused components, there are cases where it's overkill.
-We started to [explore](https://medium.com/material-ui/introducing-material-ui-design-system-93e921beb8df) this **problem** three years ago with the introduction of the `<Box>` component to solve:
+We started to [explore](https://medium.com/material-ui/introducing-material-ui-design-system-93e921beb8df) this **problem** three years ago with the introduction of the `<Box>` component to solve the following concerns:

 1. **Switching context** wastes time.
-   The styled API forces to constantly jump between the usage of the styled components and where they are defined.
+   The styled API forces you to constantly jump between the use of the styled components and where they are defined.
    Could we move the style descriptions right where we need them?
 2. **Naming things** is hard.
    Have you ever found yourself struggling to find a good name for a styled component?